 What actually made it work

 At the end of a programme like this, you are looking for the factors that made the difference.
-In our case, the things that mattered most were not the technology choices.
-They were: leadership that communicated honestly and consistently, even when the news was not good; a middle management community that was treated as a genuine partner in the programme; a willingness to slow down when waves were not working as expected rather than pushing through; and a workforce that, when they understood what was actually being asked of them, mostly wanted to make it work.
+The things that mattered most were not the technology choices.
+They were: leadership that communicated honestly and consistently, even when the news was not good; a middle management community treated as a genuine partner in the programme; a willingness to slow down when waves were not working as expected rather than pushing through; and a workforce that, when they understood what was actually being asked of them, mostly wanted to make it work.

 The technology was important.
 But it was not where the programme succeeded or failed.
 That is the lesson from 40,000 people.
 And it applies at every scale.